chrisli-03/react-unimodal/README.md

 params to pass

 useUniModal
-- passing 2 params
-  - first param is id of modal
-  - second param is configuration
-- passing 1 param
+- object
-  - first param is configuration
-  - id will be default id
+  - id: optional, id of modal, default is used if not set
+  - header: optional, header component of modal
+  - body: body component of modal
+  - footer: optional, footer component of modal

 example

-`useUniModal('modal id', { header, body, footer })` or `useUniModal({ header, body, footer })`
+`useUniModal({ id: 'modal id', header, body, footer })` or `useUniModal({ header, body, footer })`

-header, body, footer can be a component(function) or string
+header, body, footer can be a react element or string

 showModal
 - call this function to display modal
+- id: optional, default is used if not set

 hideModal
 - call this function to hide modal
+- id: optional, id of modal, default is used if not set

 updateModal
 - pass a configuration to change header, body, or footer of a modal, same as `useUniModal`
+- object
+    - id: optional, id of modal, default is used if not set
+    - header: optional, header component of modal
+    - body: body component of modal
+    - footer: optional, footer component of modal